Worshipful Company of Haberdashers: History and functions

-The Haberdashers' Company received its first royal charter in 1448 and holds records dating back to 1371.
-The formal name under which it is presently incorporated is The Master and Four Wardens of the Fraternity of the Art or Mystery of Haberdashers in the City of London.
+The Haberdashers' Company received its first royal charter in 1448 and holds records from the Guild of St Katharine dating back to 1371.
+The formal name under which it is incorporated, since 2025, is The Five Wardens of the Fraternity of the Art or Mystery of Haberdashers in the City of London.

-The company was originally responsible for the regulation of silk and velvet merchants, then hatmakers, but began losing control over those trades as the population of London increased and spread outwards from the City after the Industrial Revolution.
-Through careful stewardship of financial bequests and funds, the company now serves as a significant educational and charitable institution whilst maintaining links with its heritage by giving awards for fashion education.
+The Company was originally responsible for the regulation of silk and velvet merchants, then hatmakers, but began losing control over those trades as the population of London increased and spread outwards from the City after the Industrial Revolution.
+Through careful stewardship of financial bequests and funds, the Company now serves as a significant educational and charitable institution whilst maintaining links with its heritage by giving awards for fashion education.

-As an educational foundation, the Haberdashers' Company maintains a strong tradition of supporting schools.
-It founded a boys' school at Hoxton, Middlesex, in 1690 and following redevelopment of the site, in June 1875, it reopened the school, divided into two, educating boys and girls.
-At the same time, it opened a boys' and girls' school at Hatcham in Surrey.
-The Haberdashers' Hoxton Boys' School moved to Hampstead, North London, and then in 1961 becoming the Haberdashers' Aske's School for Boys, Elstree.
-The Haberdashers' Girls' School, founded in Hoxton, moved to Creffield Road, Acton, opening on 1 November 1889 with 47 Hoxton pupils and 12 new girls, and reopening in September 1974 on its present site in Elstree as Haberdashers' Aske's School for Girls, adjacent to the Haberdashers' Boys' School.
-The original Hatcham schools continue to be run by the Haberdashers' Company, as academies, open to girls and boys.
+As an educational foundation, the Haberdashers' Company maintains a strong tradition for supporting schools.
+It founded a boys' school at Hoxton, Middlesex, in 1690 and following redevelopment of the estate, in June 1875, the Haberdashers' Hoxton School reopened, divided into two for boys and girls.
+At the same time, the Company opened a boys' and girls' school at Hatcham in Surrey.
+The Haberdashers' Hoxton Boys' School moved to Hampstead, North London, then in 1961 to become the Haberdashers' Aske's School for Boys, Elstree.
+The Haberdashers' Girls' School, founded in Hoxton, moved to Creffield Road, Acton, opening on 1 November 1889 with 47 Hoxton pupils and 12 new girls, and reopening in September 1974 on its present site at Elstree as Haberdashers' Aske's School for Girls, adjacent to the Haberdashers' Boys' School.
+The Company's original Hatcham schools continue to be run as Haberdashers' Academies, open to girls and boys.